sequentech/ballot-verifier/README.md

 # agora-airgap

-agora-airgap is nVotes cast-as-intended verifier.
+The agora-airgap project is nVotes cast-as-intended verifier.
 It allows a voter to audit a spoiled ballot.

 This software implements the 'cast or cancel' procedure described on the paper [Ballot Casting Assurance via Voter-Initiated Poll Station Auditing] by Josh